nyghtowl/Code_Name_Jeeves/README.md

     - email address in contacts or on Linkedin...
 - Run more EDA

-- Look at pulling in other data sources
-- Update raw data structure to track where emails are from
 - Continue to look at dimensionality reduction approaches
-- Turn my pipeline sections into classes/objects
+- Turn pipeline sections into classes/objects

 Nice to haves - will work on as time permits or when need a break: